woonsanko/hippo-custom-gallery-picker-demo/README.md

 - Edit the 'customgallerypickerdemo/news/2015/04/The medusa news' document again.
 - Try to update the 'News Image' field or the embedded image in the 'Content' rich text field.
 - Now you will see the binary folder name has been renamed to 'customgallerypickerdemo/news/2015/April/The medusa news2/' accordingly.
+- Also try to rename the folder from 'news' to 'Archive'.
+- Edit the 'customgallerypickerdemo/Archive/2015/04/The medusa news' document again.
+- Try to update the 'News Image' field or the embedded image in the 'Content' rich text field.
+- Now you will see the binary folder name has been renamed to 'customgallerypickerdemo/Archive/2015/April/The medusa news2/' accordingly.

 Custom Configurations
 =====================